 Why were the Hardware Vendors not able to develop properly working Cluster Aware Printer drivers ?

 The reason is as follows.
 If the printer driver can be installed via the Spooler API we can talk about an Cluster Aware Printer Driver.
-If the driver gets installed via the Spooler API the driver components are forced to go into the Spool folder and nowhere else.
-Becuase of several and compatiblity reasons Hardware Vendors don’t want to use the Spooler API to install it’s printer drivers.
-They want to save it’s driver components outside the Spool folder to hinder the overwrite of it’s own components because of compatiblity reasons.
+Once the driver gets installed via the Spooler API the driver components are forced to go into the Spool folder and nowhere else.
+Because of several compatiblity reasons Hardware Vendors don’t want to use the Spooler API to install it’s printer drivers.
+They want to save it’s driver components outside the Spool folder to hinder the overwrite of it’s own components.
 At this point the problems begins.
-With the Failover Clustering Feature Microsoft only replicated the Spool Folder to the other Cluster Nodes.
+With the Failover Clustering Feature in Windows Server 2012 and previous versions Microsoft only replicated the Spool Folder to the other Cluster Nodes.
 Everything else remained on the Node where you installed the driver.
-Once the Spooler Service moved to another Node it did not work anymore properly.
-Problems with printing begun.
+Once the Spooler Service failed over to another Node all printer related DLL’s outside the Spool folder couldn’t be copied to the other Cluster Nodes and problems with printing begun.

 Basically the reason of the “High Available Print Services Role in Failover Clustering” in Windows Server 2012 and previous versions of Windows Server was to provide a recovery and availability of the spooler process after a crash because of faulty printer drivers.
 You should take into consideration that if a printer driver misbehaves inside the spooler service on Node A it will misbehave after a move on Node B too.
 From this perspective if we use the Printer Driver Isolation Mode on every Printer Driver this will provide us the same Level of High Availability like in Clustered Print Services Role too.